-- An adjudicator has the power to do any of the following: - change any of the process time limits; - request further comments and/or evidence from the Parties; - proceed with the Adjudication if the Parties do not keep to the Rules; - consult any relevant evidence not provided by either of the Parties; - take into account any evidence provided by either of the Parties that they consider relevant; - withdraw a complaint if the entirety of the complaint falls outside the scope of the Service; - close a complaint if the Parties settle it before the Decision is made; - decide whether or not the Company has fulfilled a settlement; - decide whether or not the Company has complied with the Decision. - If the adjudicator finds that the Customer's complaint succeeds in full or in part, they can direct the Company to:

-- provide an apology; - provide an available product or service; - take an action that they consider the Company can reasonably carry out; - pay the Customer a sum of money that is not more than the total purchase price of the Mentorship Program that the complaint is about.
+- An adjudicator has the power to do any of the following: - change any of the process time limits; - request further comments and/or evidence from the parties; - proceed with the Adjudication even if either of the parties does not keep to the rules; - consult any relevant evidence not provided by either of the parties; - take into account any evidence provided by either of the parties that they consider relevant; - withdraw a complaint if the entirety of the complaint falls outside the scope of the Service: - close a complaint if the parties settle it before the Final Decision is made; - decide whether or not the Company has fulfilled a settlement; - decide whether or not the Company has complied with the Final Decision. - If the adjudicator finds that the Customer's complaint succeeds in full or in part, they can direct the Company to: - provide an apology; - provide an available product or service; - take an action that they consider the Company can reasonably carry out; - pay the Customer a sum of money, up to a maximum of £25,000.00; - pay the Customer a sum of money up to £1,000.00 for any distress and/or inconvenience (which counts towards the overall limit above).